actiBMS/actiBMS_module_circuit/README.md

 # diyBMSv5_module_circuit
-Version 5 of the diyBMS
+Version 5 of the diyBMS, this repository contains the pcb project

+THIS IS A WIP VERSION, SO LAST MINUTE CHANGES COULD BE DONE!

 Do it yourself battery management system for Lithium ion battery packs/cells